 methods, see System Object Methods.

-This example shows how to write the full code for reading, filtering, and playing a file of audio data.
+This section shows how to connect the components together to read, filter, and play a file of audio data.
 The while loop uses the

-isDonemethod to read through the entire file.
-The
+isDone method to read through the entire file.

-and then locks your object.
+locks the object.
 When a System object has started processing

 data, it is locked to prevent changes that would disrupt its processing.